jcs-instructor/mobtimer/backlog.md

 Next

-- [ ] Revisit 0.1 in 3 places (2x in mobTimer.ts & once in mockCurrentTime.ts) - maybe can use booleans in some way (\_expired || !\_everStarted --> didn't work...).
-      And if keep, probably reduce 0.1 to 0.025 (per our discussion).
-Also look at making the UI timeout shorter.
-The 2 together could make the last second less jumpy in the UI.
-  - [ ] Do we need to add a padding/tolerance to the timer?
-Consider implications in mobTimer and in tests with tolerances/toBeCloseTo's
+- [ ] Revisit tolerance seconds in *.test.ts files (often 0.1) - but maybe not needed or could be much smaller, e.g., 0.01?
+- [ ] Make the UI timeout shorter so it's not choppy, especially last second.

 - [ ] Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
 And the play button says, "Start (temp hack)"